-GUP Condition Stanford Compliance Stanford has experienced the use of this hotline to record concerns about noise disruptions and complaints on campus, effectively capturing day-to-day noise issues that would typically go to Public Safety's non-emergency line or to 911.
-Callers to the hotline are given the option to connect to Stanford Public Safety dispatch at (650) 329-2413 for timely action regarding the complaint, or the caller can log a noise complaint with the operator.
-Out of the 49 noise complaints received during the AR 16 reporting period to the noise hotline, 42 complaints were from campus residents about noises within residential areas on-campus, such as party noise and loud music.
-Four complaints were regarding special events noise disruptions from high-impact events as defined by the GUP Condition.
+GUP Condition Stanford Compliance special events and high impact events on campus.
+Stanford continues to use this hotline to record concerns about noise disruptions and complaints on campus.
+In FY 17, a change was made in the hotline structure in order to provide callers the option to connect to Stanford Public Safety dispatch at (650) 329-2413 for timely action regarding the complaint, or the caller can log a noise complaint with the operator mail box.
+All of the 13 noise complaints received during the AR 17 reporting period to the noise hotline were from campus residents about noises within residential areas on-campus, such as party noise and loud music.
 Stanford continues to work with different types of residential communities to maintain acceptable levels of noise and strengthen communications between campus community members.
 S. Additional Conditions S.1.
 Acceptance of Conditions of Approval.
 See Annual Report 1.